algolia/docsearch/docs/src/run-your-own.md

 ```

 Create a file from this text into a filename `example.json`, we'll use it later
 on to start the crawl.
-You can find the complete list of available options in
-[the configuration documentation][6], or browse the [list of live configs][7].
+You can browse the [list of live configurations][12].

-## Running your config
+## Run the crawl from the code base

 Now that you have your environment variables set, you can run the crawler
-according to your config.
+according to your configuration.

 Running `pipenv shell` will enable your virtual environment.
 From there, you can
 run one crawl with the following command: